BDC Hamburger Icon

 TipBottom line

-If you’re interested in tracking employee performance, check out employee performance measuring tools such as Basecamp, DeskTime and Trello.
+If you're interested in tracking employee performance, check out excellent employee performance measuring tools such as Basecamp, DeskTime and Trello.

 How to identify and reach your goals

 It’s crucial to set a goal that matches your personal or professional vision.
 After you set the goal, focus on a process that makes your goal achievable.
-Here are some steps to follow:
+Here are some steps to follow.

 1. Identify your goal.

-If you are unable to set a SMART goal, it’s usually because you need to clarify exactly what you want to accomplish within a set time period.
+If you are unable to set a SMART goal, it’s usually because you need to clarify exactly what you want to accomplish within a set period.
 It’s inadvisable to skip the process of SMART goal setting and just “go for it.”
 You have a greater chance of success when you analyze your goals and match them to your vision.

 Exercise